 Cryptosporidiosis is a diarrheal disease that is spread through contact with the stool of an infected person or animal.
 This microscopic fecal parasite is commonly found in swimming pools.
 In fact, in the CDC report, researchers found that 35 percent of the more-than-7,465 reported cases of cryptosporidiosis (from 2009-17) were contracted from pools.

-Unfortunately, you may not know right away if you have Crypto.
-Symptoms usually don’t show up until two-to-10 days after you become infected.
+Unfortunately, you may not know right away if you are infected.
+The symptoms usually don’t show up until two-to-10 days after you become infected.
 Sadly, symptoms can last for up to two weeks once they do show up.
-If you suspect that you may have Crypto, here’s what to look out for:
+If you suspect that you may be infected, here’s what to look out for:

 - Watery diarrhea